by Nathan Hak Beer Journalist at Beerwulf.com

 Winter wheat beer

-Paulaner Hefe-Weißbier Dunkel: White, and dark.
+The Paulaner Hefe-Weißbier Dunkel is white, yet dark.
 How is that possible?
 Because Paulaner is a dark wheat beer, brewed with dark malts.
-It provides this beer with tones of toffee and roasted bread, and on top of that a mild bitterness.
-The yeast makes this unmistakably “weizen" but it has that twist which gives it a winter feel.
+It has tones of toffee and roasted bread, and on top of that a mild bitterness.
+The yeast makes this unmistakably “weizen", but it has that twist which gives it a wintery feel.
 Perfect after skiing or a winter walk!

 Continue reading below...